 In the event of absence from school, trainees should notify the school that they are placed in immediately, if possible, in person and always by telephone not text or email.
-Trainees must also inform their university tutor.
+Trainees must also inform their university link tutor and their cohort lead by email, and School Direct trainees must also inform their School Direct lead.
 See the attendance and absence policy in the appendices for further guidance.